+Concept

+Each major section of the text starts with a concept statement.

+Statements

+This statement concisely summarizes the main point of the section.

+Example Programs

-Concept Each major section of the text starts with a concept statement.
-Statements This statement concisely summarizes the main point of the section.
-Example Programs Each chapter has an abundant number of complete and partial example programs, each designed to highlight the current topic.
-In the Spotlight Case Studies Each chapter has one or more In the Spotlight case studies that provide detailed, step-by-step analysis of problems and show the student how to solve them.
-VideoNotes Online videos developed specifically for this book are avail- able for viewing at www.pearsonhighered.com/cs-resources.
+Each chapter has an abundant number of complete and partial example programs, each designed to highlight the current topic.

+Each chapter has one or more In the Spotlight case studies that provide detailed, step-by-step analysis of problems and show the student how to solve them.

+VideoNotes

+Online videos developed specifically for this book are available for viewing at www.pearsonglobaleditions.com.
 Icons appear throughout the text alerting the student to videos about specific topics.

-Notes Notes appear at several places throughout the text.
+NotesNotes appear at several places throughout the text.
 They are short explanations of interesting or often misunderstood points relevant to the topic at hand.

 Tips Tips advise the student on the best techniques for approaching different programming problems.

 Warnings Warnings caution students about programming techniques or practices that can lead to malfunctioning programs or lost data.

+Checkpoints

-Checkpoints Checkpoints are questions placed at intervals throughout each chapter.
+Checkpoints are questions placed at intervals throughout each chapter.
 They are designed to query the student's knowledge quickly after learning a new topic.

+Review Questions

+Each chapter presents a thorough and diverse set of review questions and exercises.
+They include Multiple Choice, True/

+False, Algorithm Workbench, and Short Answer.

+Programming Exercises

-Please note that the Checkpoint exercises in this textbook may differ from the Checkpoint questions embedded in the digital product Revel Starting Out with Python.
-Review Questions Each chapter presents a thorough and diverse set of review questions and exercises.
-They include Multiple Choice, True/ False, Algorithm Workbench, and Short Answer.
-Programming Exercises Each chapter offers a pool of programming exercises designed to solidify the student's knowledge of the topics currently being studied.
-Please note that the end-of-chapter Programming Exercises in this textbook may differ from the end-of-chapter Programming Exercises embedded in the digital product Revel Starting Out with Python.
+Each chapter offers a pool of programming exercises designed to solidify the student's knowledge of the topics currently being studied.